fakemanoan/fakemanoan.github.io/docs/_includes/disclaimer.md

+{% capture install_content -%}
-## **DISCLAIMER: my builds come with no warranty.**
+My builds come with NO warranty.
-My ROMs have yet to damage anyones devices, but know by flashing this custom file you void your warranty, and any damage to your phone or data **IS NOT** my responsibility!
+My ROMs have not damaged anyones device yet, but any data loss or damage to your device is not my responsibility.
+{%- endcapture %}

+{% include alerts/alert.html content=install_content %}